The following table describes hints related to join operations in SQL queries. These hints are used to enable or disable specific join algorithms.

 /*+ NO_PX_JOIN_FILTER( table ) */

-The PX_PART_JOIN_FILTER hint instructs the optimizer to manually enable part filters.
-The reverse operation of this hint is NO_PX_PART_JOIN_FILTER.
+The PX_PART_JOIN_FILTER hint indicates that the optimizer should manually enable the PART FILTER.
+Its reverse operation is NO_PX_PART_JOIN_FILTER.

 Syntax